Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 13 Mei 2025 09.08.30 UTC
+- WIB: Selasa, 13 Mei 2025 10.47.28 UTC
-- WITA: Selasa, 13 Mei 2025 10.08.30 UTC
+- WITA: Selasa, 13 Mei 2025 11.47.28 UTC
-- WIT: Selasa, 13 Mei 2025 11.08.30 UTC
+- WIT: Selasa, 13 Mei 2025 12.47.28 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: technology
+Kategori: friendship